AI Playbook

 • Checks significance from the review step

-• If no significant changes: exits without creating PR
+• If no significant changes: exits without committing

 • If changes detected: